 Login requests require <options> and <svcs> tags.

-For an example of the EPP code used to submit this request, refer to "EPP Code Examples" on page 160.
+For an example of the EPP code used to submit these requests, refer to "EPP Code Examples" on page 157.

 The following are the XML fields that may occur in the response to a Login request.